Tikaimo/Tikaimo/README.md

 ## What I Do

-I create 2d/3d concept art, animations, vfx and develop tools to make creative work more efficient.
+I create 2d/3d concept art, animations, vfx and develop tools to make my creative work more efficient and less repetative.

 **3D & Environments**
 From concept to final render, I work across the full 3D pipeline—modeling, texturing, environments, and visualization.